 "We all had a great time, thanks!"

-done to you and Dave, you well and truly smashed
+done to you and Dave, you well and truly smashed it!"

 "What a fantastic evening yesterday at Elstree studios celebrating the 50th anniversary of The Prisoner.
 The opening montage of clips from the series accompanied by the opening soundtrack brilliantly put together and very moving especially with the recent passing of Mr Peter Wyngarde.
 The guests were intriguing along with some lovely props and memorabilia from the show.
 A big thank you to Rick and the team for such a warm welcome and memorable night."

 "Very enjoyable evening - you and Dave (Jones) did a good job interviewing the great guests."

 "Just like to say thank you for last night's presentation.
 It was a very enjoyable evening."

 "Just wanted to convey my congratulations in respect to Sunday's event at Elstree Studios.
 I thoroughly enjoyed it.
 So much packed into so few hours.
 I heard nothing but praise.
 I certainly hope there'll be another event later this year."

 "Many congratulations on a wonderful 50th anniversary event celebrating The Prisoner.
 This was indeed a memorable evening with many excellent guests and I wouldn't have missed it for the world.
 Those who did not attend missed an absolute treat of an evening reminiscing on our favourite TV show."